knrafto/MathSymbolsInput/README.md

 ## Development

-By default, the project is configured to build into `/Library/Input Methods/`.
-First change permissions on this directory:
+Then build the Xcode project, and copy the result to "~/Library/Input Methods":

 ```
-sudo chmod 777 "/Library/Input Methods"
+cp -r build/Debug/UnicodeInput.app "~/Library/Input Methods"
 ```

-Then build the Xcode project, log out and log back in, and add the input method in `System Preferences > Keyboard > Input Sources`.
+Then log out and log back in, and add the input method in `System Preferences > Keyboard > Input Sources`.

-After making code changes, switch to different input method, kill the running input method `killall UnicodeInput`, wait a little bit, and switch back to the Unicode input method.
+After making code changes, switch to different input method, wait for a little bit, kill the running input method with `killall UnicodeInput`, and switch back to the Unicode input method.

 Changes to cached metadata (e.g. input method icon) require you to log out and log back in.

 ## References